| Ch 6 -- The C and C++ Programming Languages

 math.h file includes the definitions of mathematical library functions.

+You need it for the square root function.
 The main loop is the only function that you need to write for this example.

 It takes no arguments.
 You define two variables.
 One is the integer i, and